Possibilities and activities abound for you as a Hispanic Studies major or minor.

-If you join the SAB, you'll be one of a group of approximately eight to ten Hispanic Studies students who work with the Department's faculty in an advisory capacity on such matters as curriculum, staffing, and special projects.
+If you join the SAB, you'll be one of a group of approximately eight to ten Hispanic Studies students who work with the department's faculty in an advisory capacity on such matters as curriculum, staffing, and special projects.
 Students interested in participating should contact the Department chair or the chair of the Student Advisory Board.

-The Office of Volunteers for Community Service
+The Office of Community Partnerships

-OVCS serves as a liaison between our students and the surrounding community.
+erves as a liaison between our students and the surrounding community.
 OVCS links students with service-learning opportunities in such agencies as Centro de la Comunidad, Connecticut Legal Services, the Salvation Army, Families in Crisis and many, many more.

 This service-learning course offers the opportunity to apply Spanish language skills and to enhance cultural understanding while working in the Hispanic community of New London.
 Three to six hours of service are required weekly.
 The community-based aspects of the course are enhanced by seminar meetings, readings, oral presentations, and written assignments.
-The program is available to Hispanic Studies and Latin American Studies majors and minors, as well as to any Spanish-speaking Connecticut College students interested in community-based learning.
+The program is available to Hispanic Studies majors and minors and Latin American Studies majors and minors, as well as to any Spanish-speaking Connecticut College students interested in community-based learning.
 Hispanic Studies and Latin American Studies majors are strongly encouraged to enroll in PROYECTO COMUNIDAD as part of their of study.

 Unity House, the College's multicultural center, contains a library, and rooms for meetings and activities.
 It is the site of a range of programs—films, concerts, discussions—as well as the base for organizations that support students of color.
-Visit the Unity House site to learn more.

-ATLAS International Student Club
+International Student Club